blacklucius101/Tester/README.md

 Historical replay divergence is acceptable.

 The current lock state, and the pairs (low, high) of `current`, `stored` and `stored_contraction` must be exposed as global variables for possible use by external indicators.
+Use GlobalVariableSet(), not ordinary globals.
+Namespace aggressively.
+Delete owned globals on deinit.
+Rebuild globals on init.
+Treat them as realtime engine state, not historical storage.

 Dual directional accumulations coexist provided no locks are active.
 ---